-- 11.4.2 Once the geometry has been defined in accordance to Article 11.4.1, the following apertures may be added : - a) A single aperture which : - i) Must be fully visible from the front of the car and may not be taller than 180mm when measured normal to the reference plane. - ii) Must be constructed such that no point on the periphery of the aperture is more than 50mm from any other point on the periphery of the aperture when measured normal to plane A-A and no point may be rearward of the front wheel centre line. - b) Apertures where suspension legs, uprights or mounting brackets intersect the surface of the air duct must be minimal in size in order to permit the full vertical travel and steer of the suspension system.
+- 11.4.2 Once the geometry has been defined in accordance to Article 11.4.1, the following apertures may be added : - a) A single aperture may be applied to the part of the air duct which is in contact with the external air stream and between 120mm and 5mm inboard of a plane parallel with the inner face of the wheel rim.
+This aperture must be: - i) Fully visible from the front of the car and may not be taller than 180mm when measured normal to the reference plane. - ii) Constructed such that no point on its periphery is more than 50mm from any other such point when measured normal to plane A-A. - iii) Entirely forward of the front wheel centre line. - b) Apertures where suspension legs, uprights or mounting brackets intersect the surface of the air duct must be minimal in size in order to permit the full vertical travel and steer of the suspension system.
 Furthermore, they must be internally sealed in such way so as to prevent any air flow from another aperture.